MicrosoftDocs/well-architected/well-architected/saas/resource-organization.md

     An Azure landing zone is the recommended base configuration of an Azure environment.
 For landing zone recommendations specific to independent software vendor (ISV) organizations, review the [ISV considerations for Azure landing zones](/azure/cloud-adoption-framework/ready/landing-zone/isv-landing-zone).

 - **Decide which resources to share.** Determine which components to share and which to deploy per customer.
-Sharing reduces costs and management but can bring tradeoffs for isolation, security, and performance.
 It's common to have a mix of shared and per-customer components.
 At minimum, identity and billing components are typically shared between customers.

+    > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Sharing resources reduces costs and management but can bring tradeoffs for isolation, security, and performance.

     Ensure shared production resources are not used in pre-production stages.
 Your resource organization strategy needs to accommodate parallel deployments for your resources, even if you share resources in production.